-Opportunities for Parental Involvement (School Year 2016-17)
+Opportunities for Parental Involvement (School Year 2017-18)

 Hemet High School is proud to provide a Parent Resource Center staffed with a full-time Bilingual Parent Liaison to assist parents in accessing school resources.
 The center provides parent training on a wide variety of topics from suicide prevention and awareness, internet safety to college planning and financial aide.
 Parents may also visit the Parent Resource Center to check our Chrome Books for home use.
-Additionally, Hemet High School will host Parent Project® in January 2017, open to all parents of Hemet High School and it's feeder elementary and middle schools.
+Additionally, Hemet High School will host Parent Project® in January 2018, open to all parents of Hemet High School and it's feeder elementary and middle schools.
+We are also proud to offer PIQE, Parent Institute for Quality Education for the past two years.
+In 2017 we graduated more than 35 PIQE parents.